Updated: Oct 18

 How to identify a fake text message?

-Just being a little cautious, anyone can identify spam text messages as they have some patterns which can be easily identified.
+Just being a little cautious, anyone can identify spam text messages as they have some patterns that can be easily identified.
 Some fake text messages examples with common ways are:

 Usually, fake text messages are sent via illegal routes, so always check the sender's phone number.
 When you have received a text message from any number which is not on your contact list, be skeptical before trusting.
 Scammers use fake phone numbers to trick people, so the target thinks the message is legitimate.